HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 impacts created.
 To further improve truck/pedestrian conflicts,

-a pedestrian walkway from the Trueman Building to the Mill street
+a pedestrian walkway from the Trueman Building to the Mill Street

 sidewalk should be demarked.
 The Planning Office supports this